polyaxon/polyaxon/docs/references/polyaxon-optimization-engine/hyperband.md

 The algorithm tries a large number of random configurations/experiments, then decides which configurations to keep based on their progress.

+The Hyperband is implemented, is that it creates several buckets, each bucket has a number of randomly generated hyperparameter configurations, each configuration uses a resource (e.g. number of steps, number of epochs, batch size, ...).
+To adapt the algorithms maximum resource allocation, users can use `num_iter`.

+After trying a number of configurations, it chooses top `number of observation/eta` configurations and runs them using increased `resource*eta` resource.
+At last, it chooses the best configuration it has found so far.

 ## Configuration

 In order to configure this search algorithm correctly, you need to have as one of the hyperparameters,